'Gilmore Girls' Season 1, Episode 9: Rory's Dance

 Out of all the writers, ASP is best at capturing the fraught dynamic between Lorelai and Emily.
 Just as their relationship begins to improve, something shitty always happens to make it regress.
 In this episode, things are going fairly well.
 They laugh about the nasty toast and then Emily covers Lorelai with a blanket and brushes the hair out of her face after she falls asleep on the couch.
 It's all very sweet and shows us that they're not always brutal enemies.
 They do care about each other and can sometimes have fun together.

 But then Emily wakes up in the morning and Rory isn't home.
 Lorelai and Emily both freak out and are at each other's throats immediately.
 Emily screams at Lorelai and is irritated that she can't find the phone in an emergency.
-Lorelai snaps that Emily's screeching isn't helping her.
+Lorelai snaps that Emily's yelling isn't helping her.
 Whenever Miss Patty calls and explains what happened, Emily's thoughts immediately go to a night of lasciviousness:

 Lorelai: She and Dean were at Miss Patty's.